Read our damp and mould report focusing on Awaab's Law

 We have published our latest Complaint Handling Failure Order (CHFO) report.
 Giving 52 CHFOs between July and September – the most since reports began being published in 2021.

-This page features helpful guidance, the Complaint Handling Code Annual Submissions form, and webinars from the Centre for Learning.
+This page features helpful information about the Complaint Handling Code annual submissions process and links to complete the form.

 Annual submissions resources (opens in a new tab)